RonIovine/pshell/README.md

 create a custom server aggrecator client.
 See the below section for the [pshellAggregatorDemo](#pshellAggregatorDemo) demo programs for more information on creating custom aggregators.

-A TCP pshell server just uses a standard 'telnet' client for interactive access.
-The datagram based servers (UDP/Unix) require the provided 'pshell' interactive client.
+A TCP pshell server just uses a standard `telnet` client for interactive access.
+The datagram based servers (UDP/Unix) require the provided `pshell` interactive client.

 Note that there are 2 versions of the pshell UDP/Unix client programs, `pshell`, which is a compiled C implementation, and `pshell.py`, which is a Python implementation.
 Any of those can interface to any of the [pshellServerDemo](#pshellServerDemo) programs for all 3 languages as well as the [traceFilterDemo](#traceFilterDemo) program.
-The pshell client programs both take a `-h` to show the usage as follows:
+The `pshell` client programs both take a `-h` to show the usage as follows:
 ```
 $ pshell -h